List of Jimmy Neutron characters: Cast table

-Main characters
+Main

 Jimmy Neutron

-James Isaac "Jimmy" Neutron (voiced by Debi Derryberry) is an extremely intelligent 11-year-old boy who uses scientific knowledge and inventions to solve problems, most of which he causes himself.
+James Isaac "Jimmy" Neutron (voiced by Debi Derryberry) is an extremely intelligent 11-year-old boy who uses lots of scientific knowledge and inventions to solve problems, most of which he causes himself.
 His name is a reference to Isaac Newton.
 He is the son of Judy and Hugh Neutron.
 Although he is a genius, he is a kid at heart and has more often than not proven so.
 Due to the events in Retroville, Jimmy is key in resolving most situations.
 Jimmy will usually exclaim "Gotta think..." when he begins formulating a solution for the dilemma, accessing a vast wealth of information gathered during the dilemma.
 Once he has developed a plan, he usually exclaims "Brain blast!"
-His best friends are Sheen Estevez, Carl Wheezer and his robot dog Goddard.
-He and Cindy Vortex have a dislike for each other, although it is revealed in later episodes that they secretly love each other.
+His best friends are Sheen Estévez, Carl Wheezer and his robot dog Goddard.
+He and Cindy Vortex usually have a dislike for each other, although it is revealed in later episodes that they secretly love each other.
 In addition to his parents, several of his other relatives have also appeared on the show.